 $ gowork $ bash mergeall-android-scripts/diffall-plug-and-data.sh diffs.txt & $ tail -f Admin-Mergeall/diffs.txt output scrolls here Ctrl+c to exit

 As a guideline, you should run this comparison script occasionally to ensure that all files in your content copies are completely identical.
 Though Mergeall's time-and-size comparisons are fast and adequate for your day-to-day syncs, drives can and do go bad eventually.
-A byte-for-byte check proves the integrity of your content—albeit much more slowly (see the notebox ahead).
+A byte-for-byte check proves the integrity of your content—albeit much more slowly (read the notebox ahead for details).

-For a more graphic look at the Mergeall helper scripts in action
+For a more graphic look at the Mergeall sync and diff helper scripts in action

 on Android, check out the Mergeall-run screenshots